Why do this problem?

 Once their results are displayed (perhaps several days later), you can gather the group as a whole to look at them collectively.
-By printing off a copy of the table in the problem as well, you could add comments from the children to the display as they make comparisons.
+You could add comments from the children to the display as they make comparisons with the original data.

 How will you collect your own data?

 How many people are you going to ask?

 How will you work out the percentage of people using each method of travel?

 Children could be encouraged to interrogate other surveys in newspapers or magazines in a similar way.
 You could collect some suitable articles for them to look at and challenge them to ask questions about the data presented.